Free S&H For Orders Over $30

 A Measured View on Cinnamon and the Microbiome

-Cinnamon’s presence in microbiome research reflects broader scientific interest in how plant compounds interact with gut ecosystems.
+Cinnamon’s presence in microbiome research reflects broader scientific interest in how plant-based compounds interact with gut ecosystems.
 While current evidence does not indicate microbiome effects, cinnamon’s chemical profile makes it a recurring subject in exploratory studies.